cmu-sei/threat-hunting-games/threat_hunting_games/games/v6_simple_base/README.md

 utility structure, and detection cost utility structure.
 For each permutation, multiple games/episodes are played (by default 1000) and a summary file is generated for that particular permutation.
 Optionally a record of each individule episode can also be stored.

-This also uses the `./dump` directory but can be specified elsewhere.
+Results are stored in an output directory (`./dump_playoffs` by default).

 The summary files are similar to the `bot_playthrough.py` output.
 Each summary file has a listing of the game settings (policies and action